Patrick-Deric/Jogo-BobEsponja-usando-JS-e-html/README.md

-# Jogo-BobEsponja-usando-JS-e-html
+# SpongeBob-Game-Using-JS-and-HTML
-Um jogo criado para um projeto da faculdade utilizando Javascript, html e css, sem framework.
+A game created for an university project using Javascript, html e css, sem framework.